How to Take a Penalty

 *A penalty strike following these guidelines – requiring extreme accuracy and speed – is, according to Professor Cable, a ‘high-risk strategy’ but ‘virtually unstoppable’ by a goalkeeper.
 With dedicated practice, it would ensure a 100% scoring rate.

 The correct practice of the techniques will create the perfect penalty – not sure a 100% rate is possible.
-Once a penalty is missed the layer should ask himself why he missed.
+Once a penalty is missed the player should ask himself why he missed.

 * Professor Cable said: “Technological advancement is bringing new levels of insight into the nuances of the sport.
 Penalty taking is like everything else in life when you know what you are doing and how to do everything becomes easier